 Newcastle Upon Tyne Tyne And Wear, UK Travel Guide

-Summer (June - August): These are the warmest months, with typical temperatures between 12°C and 20°C (54°F-68°F).
+Summer (June - August): These are warmest months, with average temperatures between 12°C and 20°C (54°F-68°F).
 Highs can occasionally reach into the mid-20s °C (70s °F).
 Daylight hours are long, extending past 9:00 PM in mid-summer, allowing ample time for outdoor activities and sightseeing.
 While summer presents favorable weather, rain showers can still occur, so a waterproof layer remains valuable.
 Humidity is moderate, rarely becoming uncomfortable.

 Newcastle upon Tyne, like much of the UK, experiences changeable weather at any time of year.
 A sunny morning can turn into a rainy afternoon, so packing layers and a waterproof outer layer is always a wise choice.